satish-matani/AIDI_1002_01_Final_Project/README.md

 ### Contribution Significance
 These enhancements align with the assignment requirements by:
 - Introducing methodological improvements to address overfitting and stabilization issues.
-- Testing the model on new datasets to evaluate robustness.
 - Providing a comprehensive evaluation framework with multiple performance metrics.

 ---